 Divide evenly between the three pans and press down firmly with your hand or the back of a spoon.

-Bake for 8-10 minutes, until golden brown.
+Bake for 5 to 7 minutes, until golden brown.
 Let cool while you make the chocolate cake batter.

 Combine the flour, sugar, cocoa, baking soda, baking powder, and salt into the bowl of an electric mixer fitted with a paddle attachment and mix on low speed until combined.